EricRohlfs/jetbot_wiki/Bill-of-Materials.md

 ## 3D Printed Chassis

-Finally, you'll need to 3D print the [chassis](https://github.com/NVIDIA-AI-IOT-private/jetbot/tree/master/assets) and accessories that are included in the JetBot git repository.
+Finally, you'll need to 3D print the chassis and accessories that are included in the JetBot git repository.
 If you have a 3D printer on hand, the material cost is very low.
 Otherwise, you could use an external printing service.

->  If you're going to create several JetBots, it may be worth purchasing a 3D printer.
-We've tested with a very affordable 3D printer that works great!
-Check out our [3D printing](3d-printing) page.
+We include all of the information needed to print JetBot on the [3D printing](3d-printing) page.

 ## Next step